AY2425S2-CS2113-F13-2/tp/docs/UserGuide.md

 ` Type: 'easy' or 'intermediate' or 'difficult' `

 ### Get Typing Accuracy: `typingaccuracy`
-Returns the typing accuracy of the user's previous typing test.
+Returns the typing accuracy of the user's previous typing test in normal mode.

 Format: `typingaccuracy`

 Example:

-` Your typing accuracy is: 39.285714285714285%`
+` Your typing accuracy is: 96.43%`

 ### Get High Score: `highscore`
 Gets back the highest score of the user across all attempts.